sethmachine/sethmachine.github.io/source/_posts/automatic-update-for-valheim-server.md

 ## Environment for testing

 When setting out to build an automatic update system, it is key verify that it behaves as expected before use on an actual server.
 Automatic update requires stopping the server, updating it, and starting it up again.
 If any of these operations fail, the server will be unusable until an admin is available to correct the issue.
 Thus, it is critical to verify these steps work before adding the automatic update feature to a real Valheim server.
-This is often how real world software is tested in order to minimize impact customer impact when adding new features.
+This is often how real world software is tested in order to minimize customer impact when adding new features.

-Verifying that automatic update works is tricky, (1) since we cannot predict when a new update is coming in (2) and a fresh download of the Valheim server with Steamcmd will always yield the latest version.
+Verifying that automatic update works is tricky, since (1) we cannot predict when a new update is coming in and (2) a fresh download of the Valheim server with Steamcmd will always yield the latest version.
 To verify that our automatic update works, we can use an outdated version of the Valheim server.
 If our code is written correctly, then (1) we expect the server to update to the latest version and (2) we are able to play on the updated server.
-For testing purposes, I'll be using an outdated copy of the Valheim server (version 0.146.8).
+For testing purposes, I'll be using an outdated copy of the Valheim server (version 0.146.8) so that we can trigger an automatic update.
 The image is available here: [sethmachineio/valheim-server:0.146.8](https://hub.docker.com/layers/139144633/sethmachineio/valheim-server/0.146.8/images/sha256-ec5e3c4ed64175c6f6ade8fc4762a8a110d1e2bce31fc7453ada65b78b2c12ce?context=explore).

 ### Logging